mrocklin/blog/_posts/work/2017-02-11-dask-tensorflow.md

 and then goes through a concrete example using them together for distributed training with a moderately complex architecture.

-This post was written in haste, see disclaimers below.
+This post was written in haste and the attached experiment is of low quality, see disclaimers below.
+A similar and much better example with XGBoost is included in the comments at the end.

 Introduction